North Dakota Insurance Licensing

 Get Your North Dakota Insurance License Online

 North Dakota does not offer a combined Life & Health exam and does not require prelicensing education.
-The state's 3-year license renewal cycle is longer than average, reducing annual compliance burdens.
+North Dakota producer licenses renew every 2 years on the last day of the licensee's birth month, with 24 hours of CE required per cycle (including 3 hours of ethics).
 North Dakota's oil boom economy in the Bakken region has created significant demand for commercial insurance, workers' compensation, and business income coverage, while its large agricultural sector drives demand for crop and farm insurance specialists.

 State-Approved